shamsheersc19/OpenAeroStruct/README.md

 ## Notes

-This code may not currently work for multiple lifting surfaces, and for aerodynamics-only and structures-only analysis and optimizations.
+This code may not currently work for multiple lifting surfaces, and for aerodynamics-only and structures-only analyses and optimizations.
 Further developments are planned.